 If your traineeship is approved for Erasmus funding, you will receive documentation from the International Office, including the Grant Agreement for Erasmus+ Traineeships, as mentioned above.
 This shows the financial conditions of your Erasmus Traineeship and the details of your grant.

-You will need to sign the Grant Agreement, and return acopy to the International Affairs Office, while keeping a copy for your own records.
-If we don't receive the signed copy from you before you begin your traineeship, you will not receive the Erasmus grant.
+You will need to sign the Grant Agreement, and return a copy to the International Office, while keeping a copy for your own records.
+If we don't receive a signed copy from you before you begin your traineeship, you will not receive the Erasmus grant.

 What else will I need to do?

-- When you receive your Erasmus grant, please be sure to complete the Traineeships Grant Acknowledgement Form and return it to the International Affairs Office.
+- When you receive your Erasmus grant, please be sure to complete the Traineeship Grant Acknowledgment Form 2022/23 and return it to the International Office.
 Please ensure that you enter the correct grant amount on the form, and check your bank account if you are unsure.
 Please use this form only if you are a student on a work placement/internship!
 If you are studying at a university abroad, then you should go to the Latest News page (see menu on left), where you will find the grant acknowledgement form for students on study visits.

 - Also at the end of your traineeship, you will receive a request by e-mail for an online report, the EU survey.
 You should make sure to complete this, otherwise you cannot receive the final grant instalment.